MissStrong/ICD2O/Notes/Unit 3/Note 03 - Attributes.md

 An attribute is a parameter in a tag that causes the element to behave in specific way.

 Attributes are written inside the opening tag.
-They precede then tag name are are followed by a `=` and the value of the attribute.
+They precede the tag name and are followed by a `=` and the value of the attribute.

 Here is an example: